Bolebroke Castle Miniature Railway

 The Bolebroke Castle Miniature Railway or Bolebroke Castle and Lakes Railway (often abbreviated to BC&LR) was a 7+1/4 in railway that ran within the grounds of Bolebroke Castle.
 The railway was approximately 2+1/2 mi in length, however, only parts of the railway were open freely to the public.
-The railway closed in 2012 after the owner's passing, and the stock/track was distributed to volunteers and new owners.
+The railway closed in 2012 after the owner died and the stock/track was distributed to volunteers and new owners.